 Value-Based Purchasing (VBP) is a cornerstone of AHCCCS' strategy to bend the upward trajectory of health care costs.
-AHCCCS is implementing initiatives to leverage the managed care model toward value-based health care systems where members' experience and population health are improved, per-capita health care cost is limited to the rate of general inflation through aligned incentives with managed care organization and provider partners, and there is a commitment to continuous quality improvement and learning.
-The Contractor shall participate in Value-Based Purchasing (VBP) efforts.
+AHCCCS is implementing initiatives to leverage the managed care model toward value-based health care systems where members' experience and population health are improved and there is a commitment to continuous quality improvement and learning.
+The Contractor shall participate in VBP efforts.

-Alternative Payment Model Initiatives: The purpose of the Alternative Payment Model (APM) initiative (further specified in Section D, Paragraph 50, Compensation) is to encourage Contractor activity in the area of quality improvement by aligning the incentives of the Contractor and provider through APM strategies in the Health Care Payment Learning and Action Network (LAN) APM Framework with a focus on Categories 3 and 4.
-Requirements are further specified in ACOM Policy 307 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Alternative Payment Model Initiatives: The purpose of Alternative Payment Model (APM) initiatives (further specified in the Section D, Paragraph 50, Compensation) are to encourage Contractor activity in the area of quality improvement by aligning the incentives of the Contractor and provider through APM strategies in the Health Care Payment Learning and Action Network (LAN) APM Framework with a focus on Categories 2, 3, and 4.
+Requirements are further specified in ACOM Policy 306 and ACOM Policy 307 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.